 - Run the pilot course over a period of days or weeks – whatever is appropriate for what you are teaching.

 - Collect feedback from students both during and after the pilot, and use this to adjust along the way and for planning for your productized course.

 - Collect testimonials from students – this will be invaluable in marketing your productized course.

 - Assuming the majority of the feedback is enthusiastically favorable, and you can address any significant issues, proceed to creating the full course product.
 At this point, you may want to consider one of the many online course platforms available for selling online courses.

 - If the feedback is not what you were hoping for, or you encounter challenges that you need to work through, run a second pilot to test out changes.
 Repeat (within reason) until you have it nailed.
 Alternatively, you may discover that you just don’t have a sellable course idea and it’s time to try a different idea.

 Now, that’s all simple enough, but it is not necessarily easy.
 Which is why so many course entrepreneurs don’t take the time or make the effort to do it.
 My experience, though, is that the ones that do are the ones that achieve the biggest successes.

 The fact is, even if you have an audience, even if you think you know what that audience wants, you don’t really know until you put something in front of them.
-And a live pilot is one of the most straightforward, lowest effort ways to do that, and ultimately, to avoid online course failure.
+And piloting an online course as a live offering is one of the most straightforward, lowest effort ways to do that, and ultimately, to avoid online course failure.